InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 Do you have a large feature that you want to contribute?
 Excellent!
 Wouldn't it be horrible if all your work would be wasted?
-That can happen when the host team is already building something very similar, is planning to deprecate the the software, or does not see what you are proposing to be a fit for their project?
+That can happen when the host team is already building something very similar, is planning to deprecate the the software, or does not see what you are proposing to be a fit for their project.
 This challenge is a frequent challenge and many team relationships suffered from not agreeing in advance that a contribution is a good fit.

 Make yourself and the host team happy (and possibly even save some work) by getting agreement from the host team on the user/technical design of the contribution _before_ working on the changes and submitting a pull request.